-In a right heart cath, the doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
+In a right-heart cath, your doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
 He or she then passes the tube into your pulmonary artery.
-This is the main artery carrying blood to the lungs.
-The doctor observes blood flow through the heart and measures the pressures inside the heart and in the lungs.
+This is the main artery that carries blood to your lungs.
+Your doctor observes blood flow through your heart and measures the pressures inside your heart and lungs.

-As the catheter is advanced toward the pulmonary artery, the doctor measures pressures along the way, inside the chambers on the right side of the heart—the right atrium and right ventricle.
-Your doctor can also take indirect measurements of pressures on the left side of the heart are made, as well, by inflating a tiny balloon at the tip of the catheter once the catheter reaches the pulmonary artery.
-This pressure measurement is called the pulmonary artery occlusion pressure (PAOP), or pulmonary capillary "wedge" pressure (PCWP).
-The cardiac output—the amount of blood pumped by the heart per minute—is also determined during a right-heart cath.
+As the catheter advances toward your pulmonary artery, your doctor measures pressures along the way, inside the chambers on the right side of your heart.
+This includes the right atrium and right ventricle.
+Your doctor can also take indirect measurements of pressures on the left side of your heart.
+Your cardiac output—the amount of blood your heart pumps per minute—is also determined during a right-heart cath.
 All of these measurements are used to diagnose heart conditions and to determine what treatment might be right for you.

-In some cases, IV heart medications are given during the right heart cath to see how the heart responds.
-For example, if the pressure is high in the pulmonary artery, the doctor will give medications to dilate, or relax, the blood vessels in the lungs and lower the pressures.
-Several pressure measurements will be done during the procedure to assess your body's response to the medications.
+In some cases, you get intravenous (IV) heart medicine during right-heart cath to see how your heart responds.
+For example, if the pressure in your pulmonary artery is high, your doctor will give you medicine to dilate, or relax, the blood vessels in your lungs and lower the pressures.
+A healthcare provider will take several pressure measurements during the procedure to assess your body's response to the medicines.

-If output from the heart is low and/or the pressures in the heart and lungs are too high, the PA catheter may be left in place to monitor the effects of different IV medications.
-You will most likely be monitored in the intensive care unit (ICU) if this is the case.
-This allows your doctors to determine the best medication plan needed to improve your heart's function.
+If output from your heart is low or the pressures in your heart and lungs are too high, your doctor will leave the PA catheter in place to monitor the effects of different IV medicines.
+You will most likely be monitored in the intensive care unit (ICU) in this case.
+This lets your healthcare providers determine the best treatment to improve your heart's function.

-A right heart cath with biopsy may also be performed as part of the evaluation before a heart transplant.
-Pressures in the pulmonary (lung) circulation need to be as low as possible in order for a donor heart to work as well as possible.
-Excessive pressures will make it difficult for the new (donor) heart to pump effectively.
-A right heart cath will help to see if pulmonary pressures can be decreased with medicines (vasodilators) to help ensure a successful transplant.
+A right-heart cath with biopsy may be done as part of your evaluation before and after a heart transplant.
+Pressures in your pulmonary (lung) circulation need to be as low as possible for a donor heart to work as well as possible.
+Excessive pressures will make it hard for the new (donor) heart to pump effectively.
+A right-heart cath will help to determine if pulmonary pressures can be decreased with medicines (vasodilators) to help ensure a successful transplant.
 After a heart transplant, the right heart cath with a biopsy measures how well the transplanted heart is working and detects signs of rejection of the transplanted organ.

-Your doctor may have other reasons to recommend a right heart cath with biopsy, particularly if you've already undergone a heart transplant in the past.
+Your healthcare provider may have other reasons to recommend a right-heart cath with biopsy.

 Other, rare complications may include: